Daretreble/Dawkside/README.md

 ## Step 4: Copy Dawkside ReaperOSC File

 1. Locate the setup folder of the Dawkside package.
-2. Copy the file named 'Dawkside.ReaperOSC' from the setup folder.
+2. Copy the file named 'Dawkside Reapy.ReaperOSC' (Reapy Mode) or 'Dawkside.ReaperOSC' (OSC Mode),  from the setup folder.
 3. Paste it into the OSC folder of your Reaper's installation directory.
 Typically, this directory is located at C:\Users\[your name]\AppData\Roaming\REAPER\OSC.

 ## Step 5: Run Reaper 64-bit with the OSARA extension.

-## Step 6: Load reapy_config.py Script
+## Step 6: Load reapy_config.py Script (Reapy Mode only)

 1. Open the actions dialog box in Reaper.
 2. Load the script called 'reapy_config.py' from the setup folder of the Dawkside package.